ben11norton/WEDE5020POE/README.md

 - Alongside this, I also emplyed Googl Fonts font family Popoins to make the overall look and feel of the website more polished

 ## Changelog for Part 2:
-67a3f63 added demo video showcasing screen resposiveness and styling of pages to be viewed on git hub 355d318 finalising set up for different screens bcc7873 update readme for font awesome icons and google fonts + demo video link f402887 readme headings
+- 67a3f63 added demo video showcasing screen resposiveness and styling of pages to be viewed on git hub
+- 355d318 finalising set up for different screens
+- bcc7873 update readme for font awesome icons and google fonts + demo video link
+- f402887 readme headings
-3eea256 update readme to explain use of boostrap.css 4251fc9 update readme for poe part 2 styling and screen resposiveness 8e84724 new styled sidebar navigation and transferring other page styling across 54c1627 styling sidebar and adding in font awesome for side bar c7aeb70 add styling and bottom footer class for footer 11300f8 add font family Poppins to our dashboard be31646 adding Poppins google font and applying it to our side bar text content class e9207f1 adding color theme to dashboard
+- 3eea256 update readme to explain use of boostrap.css
+- 4251fc9 update readme for poe part 2 styling and screen resposiveness
+- 8e84724 new styled sidebar navigation and transferring other page styling across
+- 54c1627 styling sidebar and adding in font awesome for side bar
+- c7aeb70 add styling and bottom footer class for footer
+- 11300f8 add font family Poppins to our dashboard
+- be31646 adding Poppins google font and applying it to our side bar text content class
-1353f46 adding dashboard styling using boostrap columns for different screen resposiveness 0a97ae8 setting up styling using inline for dashboard 1f22664 adding glassmorphism styling for our cards to put on our dashboard 8663f95 Create README.md b404ef8 Added progress screen shot of home page 785dc94 Added navigation to all my different pages through the sidebar 25b8a1b Added surf photos to home page b5bf96a Added our other html pages that are linked up for our sidebar to now work 9c5ffd1 added my sidebar so we can now get ready to move to our other pages 545171c setting up home screen structure
+- e9207f1 adding color theme to dashboard
+- 1353f46 adding dashboard styling using boostrap columns for different screen resposiveness
+- 0a97ae8 setting up styling using inline for dashboard
+- 1f22664 adding glassmorphism styling for our cards to put on our dashboard
+- 8663f95 Create README.md
+- b404ef8 Added progress screen shot of home page
+- 785dc94 Added navigation to all my different pages through the sidebar
+- 25b8a1b Added surf photos to home page
+- b5bf96a Added our other html pages that are linked up for our sidebar to now work
+- 9c5ffd1 added my sidebar so we can now get ready to move to our other pages
+- 545171c setting up home screen structure
-2e35726 setting up base html boilter plate for main html page a24c4ca Initial commit
+- 2e35726 setting up base html boilter plate for main html page
+- a24c4ca Initial commit

 ## POE_Part3 - JavaScript Functionality:

 ### Create - Edit - Delete functionality
 ![Adding Surf Spots to Dashboard POE_Part3](images/POE_Part3/AddSurfSpotsToDashboard.mp4)

 ![Editing Surf Spots Functionality POE_Part3](images/POE_Part3/editSurfSpotFunctionality.mp4)

 ![Clearing and deleting Surf Spots Functionality POE_Part3](images/POE_Part3/clearSurfSpotsFunctionality.mp4)

+## Changelog for Part 2:
-#b405bd8 finalising CRUD functionality and adding demo vidoes for part 3
+- b405bd8 finalising CRUD functionality and adding demo vidoes for part 3
-6afef21 update for surf spot details carrying across to dashboard defbbaf delete functionality upate
+- 6afef21 update for surf spot details carrying across to dashboard
+- defbbaf delete functionality upate
-83156f7 added remove all surf spots feature to clear all the surf spot details 5b383a1 setting up add surf spot prepopulating modal for edit f2375d3 add edit and delete icons for add surf spots 504a15f storing surf spot details with id so we can access them for editing and deleting 59b8510 displaying added surf spot on dashboard 0c3d1f5 added page tag div to let us keep track of which active page we are on when navigating to a new page in our js script c854633 storing new surf spots objects in a global array that we can then cache in local storage to display on the dashboard 032260d set up for adding new surf spots on our addSurfSpot.html# Changelog for Part 3:
+- 83156f7 added remove all surf spots feature to clear all the surf spot details
+- 5b383a1 setting up add surf spot prepopulating modal for edit
+- f2375d3 add edit and delete icons for add surf spots
+- 504a15f storing surf spot details with id so we can access them for editing and deleting
+- 59b8510 displaying added surf spot on dashboard
+- 0c3d1f5 added page tag div to let us keep track of which active page we are on when navigating to a new page in our js script
+- c854633 storing new surf spots objects in a global array that we can then cache in local storage to display on the dashboard
+- 032260d set up for adding new surf spots on our addSurfSpot.html# Changelog for Part 3: